 Lack of air flow in a home can lead to problems such as mold development.
 Air flow is essential throughout the house, especially the attic.

 One problem that can occur is when a bathroom vent dumps air into the attic instead of out the roof.
 When these vents dump into the attic, this adds moisture to already warm air, which is the perfect breeding ground for mold.
 Roof venting is now part of the building code in most cases, but this was not always the case and older homes may not have these attic vents.

 While homeowners are not required to make this change if their home was built before the new code went into effect, it can be a fairly easy and inexpensive fix which can help protect your home against mold growing in the attic area.

-Windows also help with a home’s ventilation.
+In other cases, windows restrict your home’s ventilation.
 Each window in the house will be checked by your home inspector.
-Common problems would be a window not functioning properly, such as a broken sash cord which are common in older homes and can be fixed.
+Common problems would be a window not functioning properly, such as a broken sash cord which happens in older homes and can be fixed.

 Sometimes windows in older homes have been painted shut which also makes them inoperable.
 This is a relatively easy fix as well – you can often use a paint knife or similar to actually break the seal of paint along the window opening.

 Older homes tend to lack adequate insulation.
 While there is no requirement to upgrade to more modern insulation which does a great job at keeping the house comfortable, it can be a consideration.